lramon2001/ControleEstacionamentoPago/README.md

 <img src="https://github.com/lramon2001/Grupo10-ProjetoO.O-UnB-FGA0158/blob/main/UMLDiagram.png" width="1200"/>

 ## Project Kanban / Kanban do Projeto
-- to see what we are implementing at the moment just click on
+- to see what we are implementing at the moment just click on [This link](https://trello.com/b/TipC8qJd/controle-de-estacionamento) to see our Kanban
-> **para ver o que estamos implementando no momento é só clicar
+> **para ver o que estamos implementando no momento é só clicar [Neste link](https://trello.com/b/TipC8qJd/controle-de-estacionamento) para ver nosso Kanban

 ## Versioning / Versionamento
 - This project does not follow any versioning requirements.